MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-accounts.md

 > [!IMPORTANT]
 > Don't post the opening balance directly to the general ledger.
 Entries in the G/L account that were posted directly to it typically prevent you from reconciling the bank account.
 With foreign currency bank accounts, direct posting results in differences that accumulate as you post more bank reconciliations.
 Usually, you post the opening bank balance directly to the bank account, and the amount ends up in the G/L account.
 Alternatively, later you can reverse it out of the G/L account you use to balance the opening general ledger balance.
 In either case, you must balance any direct posting to the G/L account before you start your first bank reconciliation&mdash;especially if the bank account is in a foreign currency.

-## To set up your bank account for import or export of bank files
+## <a name="to-set-up-your-bank-account-for-import-or-export-of-bank-files"></a>To set up your bank account for import or export of bank files

 The fields related to the import and export of bank feeds and files are on the **Transfer** FastTab on the **Bank Account Card** page.
 Learn more at [Using the AMC Banking 365 Fundamentals Extension](ui-extensions-amc-banking.md) and [Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).